intjelic/python-sfml/doc/source/api/graphics.rst

    :class:`Image` living on the graphics card that can be used for drawing.

-   :class:`sfml.graphics.Texture` stores pixels that can be drawn, with a sprite for example.
+   :class:`Texture` stores pixels that can be drawn, with a sprite for example.

    A texture lives in the graphics card memory, therefore it is very